If you have alpha-1 antitrypsin deficiency, also called alpha-1, you have a greater chance of liver disease.

 - Swelling or pain in your belly

-A child born with AAT deficiency may have liver symptoms in the first weeks of life.
-See your child's doctor if your infant has the above symptoms or:
+A child born with alpha-1 may have liver symptoms in the first weeks of life.
+See your child's doctor if your baby has the above symptoms or:

 - Poor growth